Red54/fvm/README.md

 Known problems:

-	1. do not use vmware vga card if the guest is Ubuntu 12.04, or the qemu (version 1.3 )will core.
+	1. do not use vmware vga card if the guest is Ubuntu 12.04, or the qemu (version 1.3 )will crash(1.7 is ok).

-	2. The mouse auto switching while running linux guests (Ubuntu, etc.) can not work.
-And the qemu will lost 	response.
-Please use vnc to run Ubuntu.